dotnet/docs-aspire/docs/database/sql-server-integration.md

 The .NET Aspire SQL Server integration:

-- Adds the health check when <xref:Aspire.Microsoft.Data.SqlClient.SqlClientSettings.DisableHealthChecks?displayProperty=nameWithType> is `false`, which attempts to connect to the SQL Server.
+- Adds the health check when <xref:Aspire.Microsoft.Data.SqlClient.MicrosoftDataSqlClientSettings.DisableHealthChecks?displayProperty=nameWithType> is `false`, which attempts to connect to the SQL Server.
 - Integrates with the `/health` HTTP endpoint, which specifies all registered health checks must pass for app to be considered ready to accept traffic.

 [!INCLUDE [integration-observability-and-telemetry](../includes/integration-observability-and-telemetry.md)]

 #### Logging

-The .NET Aspire SQL Server integration currently doesn't enable logging by default due to limitations of the `SqlClient`.
+The .NET Aspire SQL Server integration currently doesn't enable logging by default due to limitations of the <xref:Microsoft.Data.SqlClient>.

 #### Tracing